 - Is the organization comfortable with the experimentation needed to discover best practices for delivering its transformation?

-- Will the organization’s culture and structure support the trust and transparency needed to support the evaluating and monitoring of current progress?
+- Will the organization’s culture and structure support the trust and transparency needed?
+Is there enough support for evaluating and monitoring current progress?

 - Does the organization have the necessary feedback mechanisms needed to support the monitoring and evaluation of existing strategies & progress?
 Is the organization able to use feedback effectively?